csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.6 PARTIALLY OBSERVABLE GAMES

-Chess has often been described as war in miniature, but it lacks at least one major charac- teristic of real wars, namely, **partial observability**.
+Chess has often been described as war in miniature, but it lacks at least one major characteristic of real wars, namely, **partial observability**.
 In the “fog of war,” the existence and disposition of enemy units is often unknown until revealed by direct contact.
 As a result, warfare includes the use of scouts and spies to gather information and the use of concealment and bluff to confuse the enemy.
 Partially observable games share these characteristics and are thus qualitatively different from the games described in the preceding sections.

 **5.6.1 Kriegspiel: Partially observable chess**

-In _deterministic_ partially observable games, uncertainty about the state of the board arises en- tirely from lack of access to the choices made by the opponent.
+In _deterministic_ partially observable games, uncertainty about the state of the board arises entirely from lack of access to the choices made by the opponent.
 This class includes children’s games such as Battleships (where each player’s ships are placed in locations hidden from the opponent but do not move) and Stratego (where piece locations are known but piece types are hidden).
 We will examine the game of **Kriegspiel**, a partially observable variant of chess inKRIEGSPIEL

 which pieces can move but are completely invisible to the opponent.
 The rules of Kriegspiel are as follows: White and Black each see a board containing

 only their own pieces.
-A referee, who can see all the pieces, adjudicates the game and period- ically makes announcements that are heard by both players.
+A referee, who can see all the pieces, adjudicates the game and periodically makes announcements that are heard by both players.
 On his turn, White proposes to the referee any move that would be legal if there were no black pieces.
 If the move is in fact not legal (because of the black pieces), the referee announces “illegal.”
 In this case, White may keep proposing moves until a legal one is found—and learns more about the location of Black’s pieces in the process.
 Once a legal move is proposed, the referee announces one or

 Section 5.6.
 Partially Observable Games 181

 more of the following: “Capture on square _X_” if there is a capture, and “Check by _D_” if the black king is in check, where _D_ is the direction of the check, and can be one of “Knight,” “Rank,” “File,” “Long diagonal,” or “Short diagonal.”
-(In case of discovered check, the ref- eree may make two “Check” announcements.)
+(In case of discovered check, the referee may make two “Check” announcements.)
 If Black is checkmated or stalemated, the referee says so; otherwise, it is Black’s turn to move.

-Kriegspiel may seem terrifyingly impossible, but humans manage it quite well and com- puter programs are beginning to catch up.
+Kriegspiel may seem terrifyingly impossible, but humans manage it quite well and computer programs are beginning to catch up.
 It helps to recall the notion of a **belief state** as defined in Section 4.4 and illustrated in Figure 4.14—the set of all _logically possible_ board states given the complete history of percepts to date.
-Initially, White’s belief state is a sin- gleton because Black’s pieces haven’t moved yet.
-After White makes a move and Black re- sponds, White’s belief state contains 20 positions because Black has 20 replies to any White move.
+Initially, White’s belief state is a singleton because Black’s pieces haven’t moved yet.
+After White makes a move and Black responds, White’s belief state contains 20 positions because Black has 20 replies to any White move.
 Keeping track of the belief state as the game progresses is exactly the problem of **state estimation**, for which the update step is given in Equation (4.6).
-We can map Kriegspiel state estimation directly onto the partially observable, nondeterministic framework of Sec- tion 4.4 if we consider the opponent as the source of nondeterminism; that is, the RESULTS
+We can map Kriegspiel state estimation directly onto the partially observable, nondeterministic framework of Section 4.4 if we consider the opponent as the source of nondeterminism; that is, the RESULTS

 of White’s move are composed from the (predictable) outcome of White’s own move and the unpredictable outcome given by Black’s reply.3

 Given a current belief state, White may ask, “Can I win the game?”
 For a partially observable game, the notion of a **strategy** is altered; instead of specifying a move to make for each possible _move_ the opponent might make, we need a move for every possible _percept sequence_ that might be received.
-For Kriegspiel, a winning strategy, or **guaranteed check- mate**, is one that, for each possible percept sequence, leads to an actual checkmate for everyGUARANTEED
+For Kriegspiel, a winning strategy, or **guaranteed checkmate**, is one that, for each possible percept sequence, leads to an actual checkmate for everyGUARANTEED

 CHECKMATE

 possible board state in the current belief state, regardless of how the opponent moves.
 With this definition, the opponent’s belief state is irrelevant—the strategy has to work even if the opponent can see all the pieces.
 This greatly simplifies the computation.
 Figure 5.13 shows part of a guaranteed checkmate for the KRK (king and rook against king) endgame.
 In this case, Black has just one piece (the king), so a belief state for White can be shown in a single board by marking each possible position of the Black king.

 The general AND-OR search algorithm can be applied to the belief-state space to find guaranteed checkmates, just as in Section 4.4.
-The incremental belief-state algorithm men- tioned in that section often finds midgame checkmates up to depth 9—probably well beyond the abilities of human players.
+The incremental belief-state algorithm mentioned in that section often finds midgame checkmates up to depth 9—probably well beyond the abilities of human players.

 In addition to guaranteed checkmates, Kriegspiel admits an entirely new concept that makes no sense in fully observable games: **probabilistic checkmate**.
 Such checkmates arePROBABILISTIC